Guidelines for Preparing Manuscripts

-All tables and figures should be numbered with the first letter of the word capitalized and followed by a colon, then caption.
+All tables and figures should be numbered with the first letter of the word capitalized, followed by a colon, and then a caption.
 The word table and figure must be in bold type.

 Table 1: Attitude toward parental control over children among adolescents

 Figure 1: Household expenditures during the economic crisis by place of residence